cristianortiz/nest-events-backend/README.md

 ## Lesson 2 summary: Routes and Controller

 - routes --> GET /events
-  ** POST /events
+  - POST /events
-  ** GET /events/:id
+  - GET /events/:id
-  ** --> Controller - matches a route and execute code ** Controller can use --> Service clasess, repositories etc and returns response data in JSON for API
+  - --> Controller - matches a route and execute code
+- Controller can use -->
+  - Service clasess, repositories etc
+  - Returns response data in JSON for API

 ## Description